The Potential of LLMs in Medical Education: Generating Questions and Answers for Qualification Exams: Discussion

 \section{Discussion}

-This work demonstrates the feasibility of LLMs in generating medical qualification exam questions and answers pertaining to elderly chronic diseases through few-shot prompting, with the overriding goal of simulating the question bank of USMLEasy and AMBOSS Qbank.
-The ability of LLMs to mimic real-world medical questions is encouraging, as it opens avenues for automated content generation in medical education.
+This work introduce the novel paradigm of AI for medical education, and demonstrates the feasibility of LLMs in generating medical qualification exam questions and answers pertaining to elderly chronic diseases through few-shot prompting, with the goal of simulating the question bank of USMLEasy\cite{USMLEeasy} and AMBOSS Qbank\cite{AMBOSS}.
+The ability of LLMs to simulate real-world medical questions is encouraging, as it opens avenues for automated content generation in medical education.
 Nevertheless, a notable discrepancy in the quality of answers underscores the challenges of generating accurate, evidence-based, and professional responses.
 This emphasizes the necessity for further research and development to refine LLMs' comprehension and application of medical knowledge.

 One potential direction is to explore the incorporation of medical knowledge base and expert feedback into LLMs using Retrieval-Augmented Generation.
 By integrating structured medical knowledge and leveraging human corrections, LLMs can further improve their factual consistency and evidence-based reasoning capabilities.
 Furthermore, employing strategies such as human preference alignment and curriculum learning can help LLMs learn from their mistakes and progressively improve their performance in generating high-quality, in-depth and comprehensive medical responses.